 Under ideal conditions, Green Prayer Plant will produce small, insignificant flowers in the springtime.
 When kept as a houseplant, Kerchoveana is unlikely to bloom at all.

 Rabbit Track Plant has grey-green leaves with deep purple markings which look like the paw prints of a rabbit or other small animal.
-The leaves are also deeply veined.
+The light green leaves are also deeply veined.

 Maranta leuconeura ‘Kim’